Skip to main content

 The thirty-second sponge

-A simple test for review theatre: if the available time cannot support judgement, the human has become the liability sponge.
+A simple test for review theater: if the available time cannot support judgment, the human has become the liability sponge.

-Visual prompt for recognising a person placed in a liability-sponge role.
+Visual prompt for recognizing a person placed in a liability-sponge role.

 You are the sponge

-A direct prompt for the moment a workflow asks a person to carry risk without giving them real control.
+A direct prompt for the moment a workflow asks a person to carry risk without giving them pause authority.

 Related materials